Almost everyone has worried about a relationship at some point or another, but for some, relationship worries can be all-consuming.

 ERP will expose you to triggering situations specific to your symptoms while guiding you in resisting your usual safety-seeking behaviors (compulsions).
 Over time, you will learn to better tolerate the uncertainty that comes with relationships and life in general, without engaging in compulsions that only make the cycle worse over time.
 In this way, ERP therapy can also help you avoid OCD relapses and new fears in the future.

-Limiting reassurance-seeking on social media and from others: If you often ask your partner’s friends about their whereabouts or behavior, or monitor their interactions and activity on social media, an exposure may be to resist doing so the next time you feel doubts and anxiety about your relationship.
+Let’s take the compulsion of reassurance-seeking, for example.
+If you often ask your partner’s friends about their whereabouts or behavior, or monitor their interactions and activity on social media, an “exposure” you do in ERP therapy may be to resist doing so the next time you feel doubts and anxiety about your relationship.
 Instead, you’ll develop a tolerance for the uncertainty you feel.

-Newendorp says, “With treatment they see that distress associated with fear starts to come down.
+Newendorp says, “With treatment, people see that distress associated with fear starts to come down.
 Over time, the more they do that, the more they’re not responding to it in a compulsive manner to get immediate relief, and gain a sense of certainty, the more they start to learn that these fears are just thoughts, and they’re not an actual threat.”